• Skip to primary navigation

 Most all other beautiful things in life come in twos and threes, by dozens and hundreds—plenty of roses, stars, sunsets, rainbows, brothers and sisters, aunts and cousins—but only one mother in all the wide world.

-Filed Under: Holidays, Life, Occasions Shannon 1 Comment
+Filed Under: Holidays Shannon 1 Comment

 Reader Interactions